passion-dev37/MERN_Admin_App/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/fvcproductions/SOMEREPO`
+- Clone this repo to your local machine using HTTPS `https://github.com/MarkZhuVUW/My-MERN-stack-Admin-App.git`

 ### Setup